bitsofparag/self-hosted-grafana/README.md

 1. `cp .env.example .env`.

-2. Fill the values in the `.env` file where applicable.
-The empty keys can be left empty for the default runs.
+2. Update the values in the `.env` file where applicable. *The empty keys can be left empty for the default runs*.

 3. Open `backend.tf` and choose the relevant backend. _Uncomment 1 if you're not sure._